b-vitamins/mjolnir/README.md

 ## About

 `mjolnir-mode` is an Emacs minor mode that bestows upon you the might of Thor!

-When wielding Mjölnir, nothing shall come in the way of your buffers as they thunder through the windows.
-However, not all buffers are deemed worthy - the unworthy shall remain immobile, having collapsed under the weight of the mighty Mjölnir.
+When wielding Mjölnir, nothing shall come in the way of your buffers as they thunder through your windows.
+Instead of moving over to the window holding the buffer worthy of your attention, summon it into the window you're already in.
+However, you deem not all buffers as worthy - let be them smitten under the might of Mjölnir - and they shall stay their ground.

+*May your windows be ever steadfast and your code mighty!* ⚡

 ## Installation

-First, clone this repository to your local machine and ensure that it's added to your Emacs `load-path`.
+Clone this repository and add it to your `load-path`.

 ```emacs-lisp
 (add-to-list 'load-path "/path/to/mjolnir-mode")